pythongurfer/apex-data-labs/src/content/post/search-and-relevance-problems.md

 ### Step 2.1: The Data - Indexing Features in Solr and the Feature Store

-Our data pipelines, built using Apache Spark on AWS EMR, processed and joined information from multiple sources: search logs, user interaction data, seller data, and monetization logs.
-The output is a rich set of features available for every single ad in our catalog.
+Our data pipelines, built using Apache Spark on AWS EMR, were the factory floor for our features.
+They processed and joined information from multiple sources: raw search logs from Kafka, user interaction data (clicks, contacts) from our event tracking system, and monetization logs from the billing database.
+The raw data landed in our S3-based data lake, which served as the single source of truth.

+The output of these Spark jobs was a rich set of features for every ad.
+These features were then pushed to two destinations:
+1.  **Offline Storage (S3/Parquet)**: The full, historical feature set was stored in an aggregated, query-log format, ready for model training.
+2.  **Online Feature Store (Redis/ElastiCache)**: A subset of the most critical, low-latency features was pushed to a Redis cluster.
+This store was optimized for rapid retrieval (p99 < 10ms) during the real-time re-ranking process.

+This dual-storage approach is a common pattern: use a scalable, cost-effective data lake for batch processing and model training, and a high-performance key-value store for serving features in production.

-Below is a simplified visualization of how this feature data might look in our Feature Store (e.g., Redis or DynamoDB) at indexing time.
-This is the "raw material" our system works with.
+Below is a simplified visualization of how this feature data might look in our online Feature Store at serving time.

 **Visualization: Feature Data for Indexed Ads**